'American Idol' 2018 Reboot: Kelly Clarkson As Judge, Ryan Seacrest To Host? [Report]

 American Idol debuted in the summer of 2002 on the Fox Television Network.
 At the time, it was co-hosted by Brian Dunkleman and Ryan Seacrest.
 The show’s auditions brought in more than 10,000 contestants.
-The judges, originally Paula Abdul, Randy Jackson, and Simon Cowell, carefully selected 121 individuals to compete for a record contract, money, and fame.
+The judges — originally Paula Abdul, Randy Jackson, and Simon Cowell — carefully selected 121 individuals to compete for a record contract, money, and fame.

 Taking after the popular British show, Pop Idol, the American reality series American Idol was the first of its kind in the United States.
-After the debut of the show, American Idol became one of the most-viewed shows on television which resulted in a number of spin-offs.
+After the debut of the show, American Idol became one of the most-viewed shows on television, resulting in a number of spin-offs.
 The show ran from 2002 to 2016, when it was canceled for declining ratings.
 The final episode aired in April of 2016.

 This…is #AmericanIdol–coming to @ABCNetwork in 2018! pic.twitter.com/o2sdLAtdar